simonfuture2/ord-litecoin/docs/src/overview.md

 Ordinal Theory Overview
 =======================

-Ordinals are a numbering scheme for satoshis that allows tracking and transferring individual sats.
+Ordinals are a numbering scheme for litoshis that allows tracking and transferring individual lites.
 These numbers are called [ordinal numbers](https://ordinals.com).
-Satoshis are numbered in the order in which they're mined, and transferred from transaction inputs to transaction outputs first-in-first-out.
-Both the numbering scheme and the transfer scheme rely on *order*, the numbering scheme on the *order* in which satoshis are mined, and the transfer scheme on the *order* of transaction inputs and outputs.
+Litoshis are numbered in the order in which they're mined, and transferred from transaction inputs to transaction outputs first-in-first-out.
+Both the numbering scheme and the transfer scheme rely on *order*, the numbering scheme on the *order* in which litoshis are mined, and the transfer scheme on the *order* of transaction inputs and outputs.
 Thus the name, *ordinals*.